chow1026/chow1026.github.io/private/death_cafe2.md

 Can death be beautiful?

-I don't need anyone to fix my lightbulb.
+I don't need a boyfriend to fix my lightbulb.
 I just need someone who could fix me.

 I crave for someone to ask me: "Are you ok? "

 I need help healing...